PARKasd/locchange/README.md

 <h1> non-Korean notification </h1>
 This app is mainly for Korean.
 If you want to make some modification, Use Cowabunga(https://github.com/leminlimez/Cowabunga) <br>
 But, If you still want to use this app, You must wait for untested beta version.
-I'm not sure with other varient.
+I'm not sure with other varient. <br>
+This app is for changing your iPhone location id to US.
+This app only changes the plist file in /var, so other Regional restrictions might still restricted .